gabrielmcg/Docker-docs/ops/README.md

 <div class="note note"><span class="notetitle">Note:</span>
 <p class="p">Docker Universal Control Plane is not currently supported on Windows Server 1709 due to image incompatibility issues.
-For more information, see the Docker documentation <a class="xref" href="https://docs.docker.com/install/windows/docker-ee/">Install Docker Enterprise Edition for Windows Server</a></p>
+For more information, see the Docker documentation <a class="xref" href="https://docs.docker.com/install/windows/docker-ee/" target="_blank">Install Docker Enterprise Edition for Windows Server</a></p>

 <p class="p">This solution recommends that you only run Windows Server 2016 on your Windows worker nodes